eudoxia0/l0/README.md

 # L0

 A minimal Lisp with linear types.
+Not yet finished.

 ## License